mnot/http_sfv/README.md

 Because the library needs to know which kind of field it is, you need to hint this when calling `parse_text`.
 There are two ways to do this:

-1. Using `tltype`, whose value should be one of 'dictionary', 'list', or 'item'.
+1. Using a `tltype` parameter, whose value should be one of 'dictionary', 'list', or 'item'.
-2. Using `name` to indicate a field name that has a registered type, per [the retrofit draft](https://httpwg.org/http-extensions/draft-ietf-httpbis-retrofit.html).
+2. Using a `name` parameter to indicate a field name that has a registered type, per [the retrofit draft](https://httpwg.org/http-extensions/draft-ietf-httpbis-retrofit.html).

 Note that if you use `name`, a `KeyError` will be raised if the type associated with the name isn't known.